-The posting to Écuires completed, for most of July and all of August the Newfoundlanders had been encamped in much the same area, close to the coastal village of Équihen - itself not far removed from the large Channel port of Boulogne - and far to the rear of the fighting, of which there had been plenty elsewhere.
+The posting to Écuires completed, for most of July and all of August the Newfoundlanders were encamped in much the same area, close to the coastal village of Équihen - itself not far removed from the large Channel port of Boulogne - and far to the rear of the fighting, of which there was to be plenty elsewhere.

-(Preceding page: The sparsely-populated community of Équihen at or about the time of the Great War - from a vintage post-card)
+(Right below: The sparsely-populated community of Équihen at or about the time of the Great War - from a vintage post-card)

-On July 1, 2 and 3, the eleven officers and three-hundred twenty-three other ranks - well below establishment strength - of the Newfoundland Battalion had marched into Equihen Camp from Écuires.
+On July 1, 2 and 3, the eleven officers and three-hundred twenty-three other ranks - well below establishment strength of the Newfoundland Battalion marched into Equihen Camp from Écuires.
 There the unit had been visited on July 3 by the Right Honourable D.W.F.
-Lloyd, the new Prime Minister of Newfoundland, and it was there that the unit was to pass the next six weeks.
+Lloyd, the new Prime Minister of Newfoundland and it was there that the unit would pass the next two months.